| West=On=Track -

 times a week but are forced to go through the already

+overcrowded Dublin region because the WRC is closed?
 The development of the WRC is in line with the National

 Spatial Strategy and links 3 gateways (Galway Limerick and